Don Koharski: "The doughnut incident"

 On May 6, 1988, Koharski got into an infamous shouting match with New Jersey Devils Head Coach Jim Schoenfeld, after Game Three of the Wales (now Eastern) Conference Finals (which the Devils lost to the Boston Bruins, 6-1).
 Walking off the ice, Koharski apparently stumbled when his skate blade gave out.
-The referee then falsely accused Schoenfeld of bumping him, which the coach denied:
+The referee then accused Schoenfeld of bumping him, which the coach denied:

 Koharski: "Oh, you're gone now!
 You're gone.
 You won't coach another..."

 Schoenfeld: "You fell and you know it.
 You know you fell.
 I didn't touch you."

 Koharski: "You're gone.
 You're gone.
 And I hope it's on tape."

 Schoenfeld: "Good, 'cause you fell, you fat pig.
 Have another doughnut!
 Have another doughnut!"

 The next day, NHL Vice President Bryan O'Neill announced, just hours before Game Four was to be played at Meadowlands Arena, that Schoenfeld was suspended for at least one game pending further investigation.
 The Devils, however, got in touch with Bergen County Judge James F. Madden to issue an injunction to allow Schoenfeld back in the coach's box, just before the game was scheduled to start.
 Showing solidarity with Koharski, though, referee Dave Newell and linesmen Ray Scapinello and Gord Broseker refused to work the game, as did backup referee Denis Morel.
 A sellout crowd was forced to wait over an hour until replacement officials could be found.
 (Paul McInnis, a manager of a skating rink in Yonkers, New York, took over as referee, with Vin Godelski and Jim Sullivan as linesmen.)

 New Jersey won Game Four, 3-1.
 After a proper hearing was held for Coach Schoenfeld, he was indeed suspended for Game Five (in which Devils' GM Lou Lamoriello made his NHL coaching debut).
 The Bruins would go on to win the series in seven games, then be swept by the Edmonton Oilers in the Stanley Cup Finals.

+Personal life

+Koharski's son Jamie and brother Terry also worked as referees in various leagues, including the USHL, ECHL and AHL.
+Jamie retired in 2016 after a 12-season career in the AHL and now serves as an officiating development coach for the ECHL and USA Hockey's Officiating Development Program, while Terry retired from the AHL in 2023.
+In 2020, Jamie's wife, Liz Sylvia Koharski, became the 17th woman to have her name engraved on the Stanley Cup, due to her role with the Tampa Bay Lightning as an administrative staffer.